gregtzar/docker-tomb/README.md

 docker build -t tomb .
 ```

+Although building it yourself is preferred, you could also pull the container from my [dockerhub repo](https://hub.docker.com/r/gregtzar/tomb).

 You can confirm the setup by first opening an interactive bash prompt in the new container and from there confirm the tomb version and exit the container.

 ```bash